rails-api/active_model_serializers/README.md

 end
 ```

-In this case, Rails will look for a serializer named `PostSerialization `, and if
+In this case, Rails will look for a serializer named `PostSerializer `, and if
 it exists, use it to serialize the `Post`.

 ### Specify a serializer